Laser Skin Resurfacing

 CO2 laser treatment for Acne Scars

-The side effects of laser skin resurfacing can include:
+What are the potential side effects of laser skin resurfacing treatment?

 • redness